 Dublin, Ireland is a wonderful city to visit, with its historic sites, a literary bent, and wonderful pubs and restaurants.
-The scene for running in Dublin is also terrific, with many good routes easily accessible from the center city.
+The scene for running in Dublin is terrific, with a wonderful variety of river and canal paths, large parks, and seaside running nearby.

-Some of the best places to run in Dublin include Phoenix Park, along the River Liffey, and the canal towpaths.
-We’ve also included two ‘runseeing’ tours of Dublin — one focused on some of the city’s street art.
-There is some wonderful seaside running just north of Dublin, toward Clontarf and Howth, around Howth, and in Malahide.
+A great way to get oriented in Dublin is our two ‘runseeing‘ tours, including one focused on the city’s street art.
+In the center there’s nice running along the River Liffey and on canal towpaths.
+Another favorite place to run in Dublin is along the Clontarf Promenade toward Howth.
+For parks, Phoenix Park is iconic.
+We’ve also got routes in several parks in southern Dublin: Corkagh Park, Griffeen Valley Park, Tymon Park, Dodder Valley Park, Bushy Park, & Marlay Park.
+For seaside running, head to Howth or Malahide.
 South of Dublin, within 1/2 hour by train or car, are lovely waterside runs in Dún Laoghaire and a fabulous path from Bray to Greystones.
 If you’d like to have an in-person guided running experience in Dublin, we highly recommend our friends at Go!
 Running Tours.

 Also, see the Fitness Challenges in Ireland blog for some great running and fitness events across the country.